Harshvardhan Rane: Personal life

+Other work and public image

+Aakriti Anand of Filmfare finds Rane to be "cool, calm and amicable".
+Priyanka Roy of The Telegraph found him to be "humble, level-headed, easygoing and honest" and added, "Rane impressed with Sanam Teri Kasam and has grabbed attention with Taish and Haseen Dillruba."
+Praising the actor, director Bejoy Nambiar said, "Harsh is one of those actors who spoils the director.
+He is such a delight to work with that anyone who works with him would love to work with him again."
+In the Times' 50 Most Desirable Men list, Rane ranked 32nd in 2016, 35th in 2017, 33rd in 2018, 31st in 2019 and 29th in 2020.
+In Hyderabad Times' Most Desirable Men list, he was placed 16th in 2015.

 Rane owns a charity foundation holding garage sales for the ShirtOff Foundation to raise money to support the education of a girl-child (Swati) who had lost her parents to HIV.
 The campaign has him selling T-shirts he wore in his films at charity garage sales.
 He then sold his shirts in Hyderabad from his latest hit Sanam Teri Kasam and managed to single-handedly raise close to Rs Two lakhs and still counting through online sales.

-In May 2021, he sold his bike to raise oxygen concentrators for those infected by the covid virus.
+Rane also endorsed a Sri Lankan Wildlife Sanctuary in 2018.
+In May 2021, Rane sold his bike to raise oxygen concentrators for those infected by the COVID virus.